CrumpLab/CrumpLab.github.io/_posts/labresources/2016-06-14-ProgrammingTextbook.md

   * Very general ideas and introduction to motivate learning programming
 2. Programming in R Installing R and R Studio
   * Introduction to R (free-open source software)
-3. Progamming Challenges I: Learning the fundamentals
+3. Programming Challenges I: Learning the fundamentals
   * A series of problems to solve to learn fundamentals
 4. Dealing with Data Data
   * Introduction to general concepts for storing and analyzing data